shamsartem/svelidate/README.md

 > This is work in progress.
 Please contribute with your thoughts and code!

-1. Create your modal (we support nested modals)
+1. Create your model (we support nested models)

 ```javascript
 import { validator, verify, data } from 'svelidate/validation'